zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 ## Commerce 2.0 and Below

-Processing an order requires two major stages: to transmit the order and then to create a shipment.
+Order processing is done in two stages: transmitting an order and creating a shipment.

 To process an order: